jrogers3UE/Meeting-Notes/Josh & Sara Meeting Notes.md

 - [x] ESGCT poster (sc dissociation and ML model)

-- [ ] Postpone internal virology seminary talk?
+- [x] Postpone internal virology seminary talk?

-- [ ] When should I reach out to the committee to officially schedule a meeting?
+- [x] When should I reach out to the committee to officially schedule a meeting?

-- [ ] When should I buy and ship reagents to Oxford?
+		- Will not be decided until report is submitted

 - [ ] Which CAV2 guide will I use, can I see the final data?
  		- Benchling has James report.

-- [ ] We have a CMV GFP lenti.
+- [x] We have a CMV GFP lenti.
 What should I use this for?
-		- WIll compare this to Gerrt's, it is -80, lentibox three)
+		- WIll compare this to Gerry's, it is -80, lentibox three)

 - [x] Respond to person asking about Annual Review.
 Do I upload the new version?